interstar/MTC-CLJ/README.md

 MTC works on the queue in memory.
 You need to explicitly save it back to the todo.txt file.

 Use the command `s` to save.

+You can quit MTC using the `q` command.
+When you quit, **MTC does NOT automatically save your list***.
+However it DOES save it in a file in the same directory with the **tmp_** prefix.
+If you find you quit by mistake without saving, you can recover the state at which you quit in that file.

 #### Other Features